Wood features - Wood species

 Structural defects

-Tangled fibre is an irregular local deflection of the structural elements of wood.
-It is found in so-called gulf or bube and it's very spectacular.
-It occurs due to irregular cell development and is considered a kind of cancer, a tumour of the shaft.
-In the throat area, the wood no longer follows the usual structure of the species in question and is uneven, difficult to work and hard to sand to obtain a smooth and fine surface.
-However, the unique beauty of the resulting piece far outweighs the effort.
+Tangled fiber is an irregular local deflection of the structural elements of wood.
+It occurs in so-called gâlme or bube and it's very spectacular.
+It occurs due to irregular cell development and is considered a kind of cancer, a tumor of the tree.
+In the gully area, the wood no longer follows the usual structure of the species and is uneven, difficult to work and difficult to sand to obtain a smooth and fine surface.
+But the unique beauty of the resulting piece far outweighs the effort.

 wood growth defects